Picard groups and duality for Real Morava $E$-theories: The exotic part of the K(n) -local Picard group

 \section{The exotic part of the \texorpdfstring{$K(n)$}{K(n)}-local Picard group}

-In this section, we outline one reason for being interested in the calculation of the Gross--Hopkins dual of $E_n^{hC_2}$, which is to prove that there are non-trivial 'exotic' elements in the $K(n)$-local Picard group. \begin{rem} Here we rely strongly on forthcoming work of Beaudry, Goerss, Hopkins, and Stojanoska \cite{bghs} and Barthel, Beaudry, Goerss, and Stojanoska \cite{bbgs}.
-Of course, the cautious reader may therefore want to consider \Cref{prop:exotic} below as conditional until those results appear. \end{rem}
+In this section, we outline one reason for being interested in the calculation of the Gross--Hopkins dual of $E_n^{hC_2}$, which is to prove that, when combined with work of Beaudry, Goerss, Hopkins, and Stojanoska \cite{bghs} and Barthel, Beaudry, Goerss, and Stojanoska \cite{bbgs}, we can see that there are non-trivial 'exotic' elements in the $K(n)$-local Picard group.